-The more urgent and perilous the message, the higher probability it’s a total scam.
+The more urgent and perilous the message, the higher the probability it’s a total scam.

 One virus circulating the internet right now begins with a prompt to update Adobe Flash.
 If you think your Adobe software needs updating, go straight to the source, www.Adobe.com.
 Do not click on anything anywhere else.
 The same applies to any other software you have that may need updating.

 No matter what, go straight to the source!